 On 21 June, the Presidential Council on Human Rights asked Russia's General Prosecutor's Office to examine the legality of the recent prosecutions of Jehovah's Witnesses and take measures to protect their constitutional rights.
 "We do not, however, know of any consequences of this request," the European Association of Jehovah's Witnesses commented to Forum 18.

-In early August, human rights organisation Memorial recognised the 29 Jehovah's Witnesses then known to be in custody or under house arrest as political prisoners.
+In early August, human rights organisation Memorial recognised the 29 Jehovah's Witnesses then known to be in pre-trial detention or under house arrest as political prisoners.
 "We demand an immediate end to all persecution of Jehovah's Witnesses for their religious affiliation," Memorial stated on its website on 3 August.
 They now list 41 Jehovah's Witnesses.

 Memorial pointed out that the 2017 Supreme Court ruling "listed no examples of violation of public order by [Jehovah's Witnesses], manifestations of aggression or violence on their part, [or] evidence that their peaceful religious activities threatened the security of the Russian Federation and required measures to prevent it".

 Muslim readers of works by theologian Said Nursi are also prosecuted under "anti-extremism" legislation and have frequently been imprisoned or fined.
 Typically, such Muslims meet in private homes to study Islam, with one or more expounding on Nursi's works.
 They also pray, eat, and drink tea together, and do not seek state permission to meet.